DataLab-Platform/Sigima/README.md

 📖 Full documentation (in progress) is available at:
 👉 <https://datalab-platform.com/en/api/>

-> Want to use SigIma inside DataLab with GUI tools?
+> Want to use Sigima inside DataLab with GUI tools?
 > Check out the full platform: [DataLab](https://datalab-platform.com/)

 ---

 ## ⚙️ Architecture

-SigIma is organized by data type:
+Sigima is organized by data type:

 ```
 sigima/